tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=78)
   ```

-Explain to students that before using a neural network, it is important to normalize or standardize the data.
-Neural networks typically perform better when each of the input features are on the same scale.
+Explain to students that before using a neural network, it is crucial to normalize or standardize the data.

+* Neural networks typically perform better when each of the input features are on the same scale.
 This makes it easier for the neural network to stabilize and adjust the weights in the network.

 * Scikit-Learn's `MinMaxScaler` or `StandardScaler` are commonly used to scale and normalize input features.
 The `StandardScaler` is used here to scale the features data.
 There is no need to scale the target data (`y`) since it's already encoded as `0` and `1`.